 - (1) This reflects borrowing to finance home improvements or to purchase homes and is 1% above Glacier Bank's cost of money.
 For Home Equity Line, the rate charged is 1% less than the rate charged to non-employees. - (2) This will become the applicable interest rate if the officer or director's employment with the Company is resigned or otherwise terminated.

-Proposal No. 2 - Amendment to 1995 Employee Stock Option Plan
+Proposal No. 2 - Amendment to the Certificate of Incorporation